Registrar (software): Person plans

-In this day and age most companies plan development for their people.
-Part of this development would possibly be attending training and Registrar had the facility to store the training that a person was planning to attend.
+In this day and age, most companies plan development for their people.
+Part of this development would possibly be attending training, and Registrar had the facility to store the training that a person was planning to attend.
 It could store the type of training, the date by which the training should be taken and record when that training had taken place automatically.
 Not only that, but the person would become a possible candidate for all courses of the same type automatically.
-If the training had not taken place within one year of the due date it would be removed from the person plan but a warning would be generated.
-Registrar would also check that the person had met any prerequisites that had been set for the intended training and warn if they had not been met.
+If the training had not taken place within one year of the due date, it would be removed from the person plan but a warning would be generated.
+Registrar would also check that the person had met any prerequisites that had been set for the intended training, and warn if they had not been met.

 Groups

 Within a company there are normally groups of people.
-It might be people working for a certain manager or they might belong to Personnel or they might work Externally.
-Registrar had the ability to Group people either manually or automatically the later being decided upon the values of a field.
-I.e. if there were a field called Internal/External having the values I and E then a Group could be created for External and if a person had a value of E then they would automatically become a member of that Group.
+It might be people working for a certain manager, or they might belong to Personnel, or they might work Externally.
+Registrar had the ability to Group people either manually or automatically the later being decided upon the values of a field. i.e., if there were a field called Internal/External having the values I and E, then a Group could be created for External.
+If a person had a value of E, then they would automatically become a member of that Group.
 A person could be a member of as many Groups as required.

 Courses

 This was a list of the products that the company was prepared to arrange.
-The name Courses caused some confusion at the start for the users as in Registrar speak a Course was not an actual event just a list of events that could be arranged.
+The name "Courses" caused some confusion at the start for the users as in Registrar-speak, a Course was not an actual event just a list of events that could be arranged.
 The name given to an actual event was a Class and again this initially led to some confusion.

 Class

-This was an actual event on an actual date or dates that was potentially going to be run which people would attend.
-The name Class led to some confusion with the users as people were used to saying that they were “going on a Course” but in Registrar speak they were actually “going on a Class”.
+This was an actual event on an actual date (or multiple dates) that was potentially going to be run which people would attend.
+The name "Class" led to some confusion with the users, as people were used to saying that they were “going on a Course”, but in Registrar-speak, they were actually “going on a Class”.
 As this terminology was only used by the administration people themselves they soon got used to it.